ZeroX-DG/darkside/README.md

 - [x] List
 - [ ] Overflow container (used to contain overflowed widgets and allow scroll)
 - [ ] Menu (dropdown and horizontal)
-- [ ] Text editor with highlighting
+- [ ] Text editor with syntax highlighting
 - [ ] Colors support
+- [ ] Component support (combine many widgets into 1 component to reuse)

 ## Examples